artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

    that would stop the transfer (i.e. anything that says "Reject").
 For more information about the decision points, check out the :ref:`transfer tab documentation <transfer>`.
 #.
-When you reach the *Identify file format* micro-service, stop and read the
+When you reach the *Identify file format* microservice, stop and read the
    next section.

 Review file formats
 ===================

-You do not need to consult the command for every job, but we do recommend taking a look at the output of the *Identify file format* micro-service.
+You do not need to consult the command for every job, but we do recommend taking a look at the output of the *Identify file format* microservice.
 One of Archivematica's most important jobs is to identify file formats and then preserve those files as best as possible.